auctoyahcallamitty/telegram_utilities/README.md

 # <p align='center'> TELEGRAM UTILITIES (PAID)</p>

-<p> This repository contains some telegram utilities that you can use for various telegram related tasks.
+<p> This repository contains some paid telegram utilities that you can use for various telegram related tasks.
 All of these utilities are written in python and telethon.</p>

 ## Contact me
 - Telegram - [@shandev4](https://t.me/shandev4)